 Considering “satisfactory alternatives” is often not straightforward for those making decisions when working on development projects, given the range of issues that may be of importance, such as transport, hydrology and noise.
 Alternative options are something that can be easily overlooked or be assumed to be the sole responsibility of the developer.
 The Prideaux case is a useful reminder that satisfactory alternatives need to be considered in an appropriate level of detail in relation to European Protected Species, the objectives of the development proposal and other matters that properly influence planning decision making.
 The judgement gives some clear guidance as to what the consideration of alternatives should involve, following current legislation and published guidance.

 Matt Hobbs has reviewed the judgment, and in this broad summary of the case he discusses some of its key points and considers the potential implications of the case.

-If you would like to discuss this case, then please contact Matt Hobbs at our Monmouth office or Dr. Peter Shepherd at our Oxford office.
+If you would like to discuss this case, then please contact James Gillespie at our Newport office or Dr. Peter Shepherd at our Oxford office.
 Please note that this article is a broad summary, for information only, and does not constitute legal interpretation or advice, and should not be relied upon without seeking the advice of an appropriately legally qualified professional.